jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 I think it starts to be obvious that of course, now that I'm wrapping up the 4th year of training, things are really starting to plato, which only makes sense, it was bound to happen eventually.
 That being said, we're far from being the best possible shape, or the best results etc. It's just that the jumps in weights for example are starting to be a bit smaller.
 One interesting observation is that for example with snatches, which are still 1 of my most favorite movements and I try to train them as much as possible, I tend to be able to get frequently very close to my PR weight in regular training.
 For example up to 75kg power snatches, which is just within 5kg of my PR.

+TODO: add a couple of vids, either in page or TikTok?
 TODO: comments on old grips <3 with a pic

 TODO: comments on murph and picture